 We like to serve this with a simple steamed veggie on the side like broccoli or these Smashed Brussels Sprouts.

-What else can I add to this Lemon Roasted Chicken and Potatoes recipe?
+What else can I add to this Roasted Lemon Chicken Casserole?

 - Artichoke hearts – canned or marinated variety…make sure and drain before adding.